janet-lang/janet/README.md

 Install a stable version of janet from the [releases page](https://github.com/janet-lang/janet/releases).
 Janet is prebuilt for a few systems, but if you want to develop janet, run janet on a non-x86 system, or get the latest, you must build janet from source.
+Janet is in alpha and may change in backwards incompatible ways.

 ## Usage